gpchelkin/scdlbot/README.rst

    and caption spam
 -  ``BIN_PATH``: Custom directory where ``scdl`` and ``bandcamp-dl`` binaries are available, e.g. ``~/.pyenv/shims/`` if you use pyenv,
-   default: empty (binaries are availaible in PATH)
+   default: empty (binaries are available in PATH)
 -  ``DL_DIR``: Parent directory for downloads directories, default: /tmp/scdlbot
 -  ``DL_TIMEOUT``: Download timeout in seconds, stop downloading if it takes longer than allowed, default: 300